 Key takeaways

-If you find yourself holding an expired dose of semaglutide, you might be tempted to use it, especially since it’s not cheap.
+If you find yourself holding an expired dose of semaglutide, you might be tempted to use it, especially since the medication isn’t cheap.
 But what happens if you use expired semaglutide?
-While some medications remain effective and safe past their expiration date, semaglutide probably isn’t one of them.
+Using expired semaglutide, including Ozempic, Wegovy, and Rybelsus, can be harmful to your health.
+It can:

 Here’s what you need to know about expired semaglutide, how to tell if it’s gone bad, and how to dispose of it safely.